jhu-saw/sawSensablePhantom/drivers.md

 # Geomagic/3DS Ethernet *Touch*

 The Geomagic/3DS looks like the original PHANTOM Omni except that the base is a couple of inches taller and has Ethernet ports instead of FireWire.
 The drivers from the vendor (3DS) should be used along their version of OpenHaptics (3.4 on Linux).
+Some of these devices might come with a USB based Ethernet adaptor so they can be used with computer.
+At the end, the actual communication is performed over an Ethernet port configured with *Link-Local*.

 ## Drivers